Introduction to JavaScript Iterate Array

 4. indexOf, lastIndexOf, Find, findIndex Methods

 indexOf and lastIndexOf return the index where the passed element is present.
-The difference is indexOf() returns the first found element position while lastIndexOf finds the location of the last occurrence of that element.find and findIndex is used to check whether the array contains a specific element with the help of a function. find returns the value of element while findIndex returns its location i.e index.
+The difference is indexOf() returns the first found element position.
+In contrast, lastIndexOf finds the location of the last occurrence of that element.find.
+To check if a specific element is present in an array, use the Findindex function.
+Find returns the value of the element while findIndex returns its location, i.e., index.

 Code: